Archived source from link

 The weighting is important: the contribution of emitted light is weighted against the luminaire sample using Veach & Guibas’s balance heuristic, whereas the contribution of reflected light is just normalized as its own separate estimate and added in.

-Doing this in the pseudocode results in a monolithic reflectedRadianceEst
+Doing this in the pseudocode results in a monolithic reflectedRadianceEst function that is perhaps

 harder to read, but performs well.